Follow the Jekyll Docs to complete the installation of

 url is configured correctly.
 Furthermore, if you prefer the project site and don’t use a custom domain, or you want to visit your website with a base URL on a web server other than GitHub Pages, remember to change the

-baseurl to your project name that starting with a slash.
-For example,
+baseurl to your project name that starting with a slash, e.g,

-Assuming you have already gone through the initialization, you can now choose ONE of the following methods to deploy your website.
+Now you can choose ONE of the following methods to deploy your Jekyll site.

 Deploy on GitHub Pages

 For security reasons, GitHub Pages build runs on

 safe mode, which restricts us from using plugins to generate additional page files.
 Therefore, we can use GitHub Actions to build the site, store the built site files on a new branch, and use that branch as the source of the GH Pages service.